Watch the Webcast Recording of the 11th Edition Knocking at the College Door Release

 Media Mentions

-An article from the Elon News Network about high school graduates and college enrollment cites the 11th edition of Knocking at the College Door: Projections of High School Graduates.
-Read the original article here.
+An article from Pew reports on federal cuts, state budget strain and enrollment challenges.
+Data from WICHE’s Knocking at the College Door: Projections of High School Graduate Students is cited.
+Read the complete article here.